-Setting goals is an important step in healing from experiences of violence.
-This can be difficult as trauma can affect our sense of self and confidence.
+Setting goals is an important step in healing from experiences of violence and becoming leaders in ending violence.
+It can be difficult as trauma can affect our sense of self and confidence.
 Goals help us plan for the future and use our gifts and strengths to achieve what is important.
 To begin goals setting it is important to take time to focus on ourselves and what we need to feel safe and supported.